Scientific Name: Cryptoprocta ferox

 STATUS: The fossa is listed as Vulnerable by the International Union for Conservation of Nature (IUCN).
 The fossa must have trees to live in if it is to be successful, and the forests of its native Madagascar are being depleted by human habitation at an alarming rate.

 HABITAT: The fossa is the apex mammalian predator on the island of Madagascar.
 It prefers the densely forested savannahs of the coastal plains and the mountains that run along the edges of the island.
-It will avoid the treeless areas of the central highlands where habitat destruction has already destroyed about 90% of the forests.
+It will avoid the treeless areas of the central highlands.

 DIET: The fossa is strictly carnivorous, with well over one-half of its diet consisting of the lemurs, which it catches and consumes while in the trees.
 It will also feed opportunistically on the ground for birds, baby bush pigs, civet cats, fish, rats, eggs, snakes, frogs, and insects.
 Occasionally, the fossa will raid into domestic areas and steal chickens, small sheep, and tiny goats.